 Senate Passes Bill To Prohibit Drivers Licenses For Illegal Aliens

 "I have never seen such strong and united opposition to a proposal by the Governor," Senate Majority Leader Joseph L. Bruno said.
 "Governor Spitzer’s plan to give drivers licenses to illegal aliens has incensed New Yorkers in every part of the State and every political party because they see the threat it would pose to public safety and security.
-The Governor insists on moving forward with this plan, but today the Senate passed legislation to stop it.
+The Governor insists on moving forward with this plan, but the Senate has passed legislation to stop it.
 I urge the Assembly to pass this bill to send a clear message to the Governor that he should drop this plan."

 The Senate held a public hearing on the legislation last week.
 Experts on national security, immigration, secure drivers licenses and ID cards, and representatives of the families of 9/11 victims spoke out against the Governor’s plan, calling it a threat to security.

 Senator Martin Golden (R-C, Brooklyn) said: "The Governor’s proposal to give illegal immigrants drivers licenses is wrong on so many levels.
 It flaunts the Constitution and the laws of our Nation as well as of our State, and puts the lives of all New Yorkers at risk.
 The reason we passed this legislation is because the Governor turned his back on the wishes of his constituents and is pursuing an ill-conceived and potentially deadly agenda."